-This is definitely the perfect sandwich to take along on a fall outdoor adventure.
-I enjoy tossing this favorite in my bicycle basket when I cruise the beaches of 30A, as I can stop along the way to refuel and enjoy the stunning natural scenery.
+This is definitely the perfect sandwich to take along on an outdoor adventure.
+I enjoy slipping this favorite in my bicycle basket when I cruise down 30A, as I can stop along the way to refuel and enjoy our award winning scenery.

 If you have a day-old baguette, bring it back to life by placing it in a brown paper bag with just a few droplets of water inside, place directly on the middle rack of a 350°F oven.
 Bake for three minutes.
 Remove from bag, and place back on the rack until it’s warmed through and the exterior is crisp, about four minutes.

 - 1 (24-inch) french baguette

 - 2 teaspoon olive oil

 - Kosher salt

 - 2 tablespoons fig or fruit preserve of choice

 - 4 ounces thinly sliced baked ham